Parents Data from Transactional Consumer Database

 Sharing their resource can protect them against possible bad debt or fraudulent claims.
 In many cases, companies have access to an ideal prospect pool of known buyers or donors.
 In addition, it often provides additional revenue from the contributing companies concerned.

 So what are the additional files that make up the comprehensive database?

-This Transactional data is often then pooled together with additional data sources such as the electoral role, company house information and land registry etc. creating a file that has a comprehensive coverage of UK consumers.
+This Transactional data is often then pooled together with additional data sources such as the electoral roll, company house information and land registry etc. creating a file that has comprehensive coverage of UK consumers.
 The information is then profiled for greater targeting.

 What is profiling?

-Profiling is a tool used to categories or classify consumer records.
-There are a number of companies that have developed profiling software – each having their own classifications.
+Profiling is a tool used to categorise or classify consumer records.
+There are a number of companies that have developed profiling software – each having its own classifications.